rrajsinghhada/Flappy-Game/README.md

 # Flappy Bird Game

-This is a python programe for Flappy game with level system(increase in difficulty with score).
+This is a Python Programme for Flappy game with level system(increase in difficulty with score).

 <img src="./game.gif" width="250">